open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-myplanet-and-android-studio.md

 ## 4. Configure Emulator or Connect Device

  To run the app, you need to set up either an Android emulator or connect a physical Android device to your computer:
-    - Emulator: go to "Tools" > "Device Manager."
-Follow the prompts or use the + icon to create a new virtual tablet device.
+   - Emulator: Open "Tools" > "Device Manager."
+Click the + icon to create a new virtual device, then follow the prompts.
-    - Physical Device: If you want to run the app on a physical Android device, connect it to your computer using a USB cable and ensure that USB debugging is enabled in the device's developer options.
+   - Physical Device: Connect your Android device to your computer with a USB cable.
+Make sure USB debugging is enabled in the developer options.

 ## 5. Select Run Configuration

  In Android Studio's toolbar, select the desired run configuration from the drop-down menu.
-It should `app` in our case.
+It would be `app` in our case.

 ## 6. Run the App

- Click on the "Run" button (typically a green play button) right next to it or use the keyboard shortcut "Shift + F10" (Windows) or "Control + R" (Mac) to run the app.
-Android Studio will install the app to the emulator or connected device.
+Click the green "Run" button to install and launch the app on the emulator or connected device.

 ## 7. App Launch

 After installing the app on your emulator or device, it will launch automatically.
-Grant any permissions the app requests to proceed.
-Once the app is running, take a screenshot of it on your emulator or phone and share it with us in the Discord channel.
+Approve any permission requests to continue.
+Once the app is running, take a screenshot from your emulator or phone and share it in the Discord channel to let us know you completed step 3.

 ## Useful Links